Skip to Main Navigation

 BANGLADESH

-This study investigates the relationship between employment and gender identity.
-The study takes places in the context of the Rohingya refugee camps, the largest refugee camps in the world, and a setting in which pervasive unemployment and strong gender norms mark daily refugee experience.
-The trial involves 2520 individuals in a field experiment with four arms: a control arm, a weekly cash arm, and an employment arm of equal value, and a volunteering arm.
-The study explores how each of these interventions ultimately affects psycho-social wellbeing through their impacts on individuals' engagement of self (self worth, purpose), engagement with their partner (intra-household decision making, bargaining and intimate partner violence), and engagement with the outside world (sociability).
-By disentangling the key components of employment into receiving an income, performing a productive activity, and receiving an income for performing a productive activity, the study is able to map the various dimensions of employment to distinct policy interventions, each with potentially distinct returns for males and females in our context.
+Taking place in the Rohingya refugee camps where unemployment and strong gender norms are pervasive, this impact evaluation explored four interventions - a control arm, a weekly cash arm, and an employment arm of equal value, and a volunteering arm – and their effect on individuals' engagement of self, with their partner (intra-household decision making, bargaining and intimate partner violence), and with the outside world (sociability).
+By disentangling the components of employment (receiving income, performing a productive activity, and receiving an income for productive activity), the study maps the various dimensions of employment to distinct policy interventions, each with potentially distinct returns for men and women.

 Can a photography project improve psychosocial and emotional wellbeing for adolescent Rohingya refugees?